emipa606/LootBoxes/README.md

 # Loot Boxes

-Add loot boxes to the game and gamble for the ultimate prizes!
+Add loot boxes and Pandoras box to the game and gamble for the ultimate treasure and challenges!

 Buy loot boxes from traders or build a mysterious red chest and exchange gold and silver for different kinds of loot boxes with different items in them.
+Now with an improved Pandoras box!
+Opening one spawns incidents and can bless your colony or lead it into disaster.

 ### Treasure chest
 A small loot box which contains valuable items like silver, gold, or thrumbo horns.
 There may even be a golden chest in it!